vtexdocs/dev-portal-content/docs/release-notes/product-spot-price-in-google-structured-data.md

 In case no product spot price was configured, Google structured data will fetch the product selling price instead.

-:sparkles: We would not be able to deliver this amazing result if it was not for [Matheus Araujo](https://github.com/MatheusR42) from Corebiz!
+✨ We would not be able to deliver this amazing result if it was not for [Matheus Araujo](https://github.com/MatheusR42) from Corebiz!
 Our sincere thanks, Matheus!